VASW's Commitment to Black Lives Matter

 - making our future recruitment processes genuinely inclusive and accessible

-- arranging unconscious bias training for the entire VASW team
+- arranging unconscious bias training for the entire VASW Team and Steering Group

 - only working with partners who share this commitment to anti-racist work